aws/aws-toolkit-common/telemetry/vscode/README.md

 # Usage

-To generate telemtry for VSCode, install this package in your package.json, then run:
+To generate telemetry for VSCode, install this package in your package.json, then run:

 `node node_modules/aws-toolkit-telemetry/out/generateTelemetry.js --output=<path/to/file>.ts`